svijaykoushik/blog/_drafts/three-awesome-ways-to-generate-random-number.markdown

 }
 ```

 This method performs consecutive bits shifts and Xor operations on the seed which creates a random sequence containing both positive and negative numbers.
 The constants 13, 17 and 5 in the algorithm is from the list of triplets suggested in the paper describing the Xor-shift algorithm <sup>[4](#References)</sup>.
-This algorithm works directly in binary, the language of the computers, which makes it the faster than the LCG.
+This algorithm works directly in binary, the language of the computers, which makes it faster than the LCG.

 If you want only positive numbers, you can take the 2’s complement of the seed if it’s negative before returning the value.
 This can reduce the performance with the inclusion of a condition.